 The main sensor is a Samsung GW1 64 megapixelf / 1.8 which does its duty very well and takes photographs of undoubted quality, well balanced and with a good depth of field.
 Then there is a sensor ultra wide angle 115 ° f / 2.3 8 megapixels, a lens 2 megapixel f / 2.4 macro and one 5X 8 megapixel f / 3.4 stabilized periscopic zoom optically that, despite being smaller than the one seen in the Oppo Find X 2 Pro, it guarantees decidedly pleasant photographs even with such a magnification factor.

 In the camera settings you can choose between different zooms, and in addition to the wide angle and 1X, you can also shoot in 2X (using the main sensor and a digital zoom), in 5X and 10X in hybrid mode with very interesting results.
-On the map the zoom of Realme 3X SuperZoom it can go up to 60X in digital mode, but personally I would have preferred that those of the company had stopped at a very honest 10X, avoiding to enter this possibility because the results obtained at this zoom factor are nothing short of ridiculous.
+On the map the zoom of Realme 3X SuperZoom it can reach up to 60X in digital mode, but personally I would have preferred that those of the company had stopped at a very honest 10X, avoiding to insert this possibility because the results obtained at this zoom factor are nothing more than poco ridiculous.

 Also good videos, which can be recorded at the maximum resolution of 4K to 60 FPS and that enjoy good optical stabilization and the ability to use HDR recording.
 While recording at maximum resolution, however, I noticed some problems related to autofocus, which sometimes could decide not to focus precisely, and - always recording at maximum resolution - it is not possible to use the other lenses of the device and even if in the graphical interface the zoom selector will be present, the magnification will be digital only.